-In website content operation, the uniformity and aesthetics of text formatting are crucial for improving user experience.Especially when dealing with English text, flexibly controlling the case can help us better present information, whether it is used for titles, keywords, or main content.AutoCMS (AutoCMS) provides a series of practical template filters, allowing you to easily handle various English case conversion needs.capfirst/lower/upperandtitleThese four commonly used filters help you achieve precise text style control in the Anqi CMS template.
+In website content operation, the uniformity and aesthetics of text formatting are crucial for improving user experience.Especially when dealing with English text, flexibly controlling the case can help us better present information, whether it is for titles, keywords, or body content.AnQiCMS provides a series of practical template filters to help you easily deal with various English case conversion needs.This article will delve deep intocapfirst/lower/upperandtitleThese four commonly used filters help you achieve precise text style control in the Anqi CMS template.

-lowerFilter: Text to lowercase
+lowerFilter: Full text lowercase

-lowerThe filter can convert all English letters in a string to lowercase.This filter is very practical in various scenarios.lowerIt can be put to good use.
-It can also be used to create more informal or subtle text display effects.
+lowerThe filter can convert all English letters in a string to lowercase.This filter is very useful in many scenarios.
+For example, when you need to standardize the tags or keywords entered by users, ensuring that they are stored and displayed in lowercase to improve the accuracy of search matching,lowerIt can be put to use.
+It can also be used to create more informal or subdued text display effects.

-The usage method is very intuitive:
+The method of use is very intuitive:

 {{ "HELLO THERE, ANQICMS!"|lower }}

-The output of this code will be:hello there, anqicms!.
-It is worth noting that if your text contains Chinese characters,lowerthe filter will only convert the English letters, and Chinese characters will remain unchanged.
+This code's output will be:hello there, anqicms!It is worth noting that if your text contains Chinese characters,lowerthe filter will only convert the English letters part, and Chinese characters will remain unchanged.

-upperFilter: Text converted to uppercase
+upperFilter: Text uppercase

-its usage is similar tolowersimilar:
+Its usage is similar tolowersimilar:

 {{ "hello there, anqicms!"|upper }}